mimeindustries/mime.co.uk/_posts/2015-11-23-hacking-the-mearm-brains-board.md

 ##
 1. The Traditional Method

-Download version 1.6.5 of the&nbsp;[Arduino IDE](https://www.arduino.cc/en/Main/OldSoftwareReleases#previous).
+Download version 1.6.5 of the [Arduino IDE](https://www.arduino.cc/en/Main/OldSoftwareReleases#previous).
 There are problems with the later versions and the chip that we use.
 Install the Arduino IDE file following the onscreen prompts.
 Once installed start the Arduino IDE and go to